 You can name a minor as a beneficiary, but it is not advisable.

 Should you pass away while your child is underage, a court will place the money in a trust.
 The court will also appoint someone to take care of the funds for your child until they are of age.
 This process could involve unnecessary legal costs.
-Plus, the funds may be placed in the care of someone whom you may not have wanted in that position.
+Plus, the funds may be placed in the care of someone you may not have wanted in that position.